calint/platformio-bam/src/game/resources-from-png/README.md

 ![export to png](readme-2.png)

 ## extracting resources
-script `extract.sh` will overwrite files in `game/resources/`
+script `update.sh` will overwrite files in `game/resources/`

-if necessary, change size of tiles and sprites in `extract.sh`
+if necessary, change size of tiles and sprites in `update.sh`

 note. check that transparency pixel is index 0